Today, the Daily Mail reports that Islamic State welcome the election of Donald Trump as far as recruitment goes:

 “The Prime Minister did not explain… why Al-Bagdadi would care which way the British “infidels” voted in this referendum.”

-Nevertheless, there appears to have been some truth to what the PM was saying.
+Nevertheless, there may be some truth to what the PM was saying.
 Shortly after the referendum result, IS propaganda was cheerful: “Brexit threatens the unity of Crusader Europe”.

 However, Brexit isn’t necessarily good news for the Islamists.